-- 6 Planetary health/ESH topics are well integrated into the core medical school curriculum. - 4 Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum. - 2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s). - 0 There is minimal/no education for sustainable healthcare.
+6 Planetary health/ESH topics are well integrated into the core medical school curriculum.
+4 Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
+Planetary health/ESH is not integrated and is primarily addressed in (a) standalone

+- 2 Planetary health/ESH is not integrated and is primarily addressed in (a) standard lecture(s). - 0 There is minimal/no education for sustainable healthcare.